uswds/uswds-site/pages/documentation/getting-started/migration.md

 USWDS 2 is a major rewrite of the entire codebase and migration can be complicated.
 We’ve outlined the high-level changes any project will need to implement, followed by more specific component changes and complete release notes from each related release.

 {: .site-note }
 **Note:** If you're migrating, expect that every USWDS component on your site will change, and that [USWDS v1](https://v1.designsystem.digital.gov/) functions, mixins, and variables will not work as expected.
 We will expand and improve this page as we learn from teams that are migrating their own projects.
-Leave feedback and make suggestions at this site’s [GitHub page](https://github.com/uswds/uswds-site).
+Leave feedback and make suggestions at this site’s [GitHub page [github.com]](https://github.com/uswds/uswds-site).

 ## Summary
 Every component has changed in some way or another from [USWDS v1](https://v1.designsystem.digital.gov/components/) to USWDS v2.
 There are also some important conceptual differences in v2 — most notably, the introduction of [design tokens]({{ site.baseurl }}/design-tokens/) which, in most cases, are used somewhat differently from [v1](https://v1.designsystem.digital.gov/documentation/developers#sass) variables.
 Design tokens are at the core of the USWDS 2 design language and we expect that sites will transition toward using these tokens exclusively for their projects, though this may be an incremental process.